-Multi-Model Claim Verification for Investigators and OSINT Professionals
+AI Claim Verification for Investigators Reviewing Evidence and Claims

 Who this is for

-Investigators — Investigative researchers, OSINT analysts, due-diligence professionals, and intelligence researchers
+Investigators and OSINT analysts — Investigative researchers, OSINT analysts, due-diligence professionals, and journalists who work with complex evidence chains

 The problem